AhmadDandeh/XO_Game/README.md

 # XO_Game
-This project contains an implementation of the XO game using alpha beta algorithm in the form of an EXE file, using Java
+This project contains an implementation of the XO game using alpha beta algorithm in the form of an EXE file